Banana4Life/YOGO-Platform/readme.txt

 - We made no plan
 - The code is total crap and patched-up like hell :)

-For our first time in Ludum Dare we were pretty successful, since we finsihed a game and we are confident, that we do better next time. :)
+For our first time in Ludum Dare we were pretty successful, since we finished a game and we are confident, that we do better next time. :)

 Controls:
-- left arrowkey : move left
+- left arrow key : move left
-- right arrowkey: move right
+- right arrow key: move right
 - space         : activate platform

 Description:
 #YOGO Platform is about a platform(you) that tries to save the last robot out of a burning factory building,
 that is constantly trying to jump in the fire below your platform.
-To fullfill this quest you can activate your platform by pressing "SPACE".
-But watch your powerbar, so you do not run out of power.
+To fulfill this quest you can activate your platform by pressing "SPACE".
+But watch your power bar, so you do not run out of power.
-Collect the falling yellow batterys to fill your powerbar and avoid the falling white batterys, that take power from your powerbar.
+Collect the falling yellow batteries to fill your power bar and avoid the falling white batteries, that take power from your power bar.

 Programming Language: Java
 Graphics Engine: Slick2D

 Programmers:
-Malte Heinzelmann
+Malte Heinzelmann (GUI)
-Phillip Schichtel
+Phillip Schichtel (Movement & Collisions)
-Jonas Dann
+Jonas Dann (Animations)

 Artist:
 Jonas Dann